dharmx/dharmx.github.io/content/posts/bspwm-basics/index.md

 ## Ending Note

 Phew!
 That was a lot.
 I did NOT know what I was getting into when I started writing this 😅.
-Although, hopefully this won't end here and next I might write another article on how to extend and customize BSPWM (that is still light years away).
-Additionally, Some sections did not make it as it was getting a bit too long like **Motions**, **Extensions** and **History**.
+Although, hopefully this, won't end here and next I might write another article on how to extend and customize BSPWM (that is still light years away).
+Additionally, Some sections did not make into this article as it was getting a bit too long like **Motions**, **Extensions** and **History**.

 Lastly, I hope you have learned something new.
 Cheers 🍻.